lochbrunner/charlie/README.md

 # charlie
-A learning project: Compiles C++ code to byte-code and runs it in a virtual machine.
+A learning project: Compiles C-Code to Byte-Code and runs it in a virtual machine.

 ## Usage